ghoulmann/cs-curriculum/year_1.rst

 * Identify and articulate similarities between storyboards of everyday activities;
 * Use the design process to plan a linear (non-branching) sequence of instructions;
-* develop and improve a sequence of instructions
+* develop and improve a sequence of instructions (write a shell script);
-* given a set of data, present data in a systematic way
+* given a set of data, present data in a systematic way;
+* View, control, and kill processes, manage process priority, and load and unload kernel modules;
+* install software from source;
+* create and access a personal code repository using a revision tracking system;